recepozcelik/exchangeCurrencyApp/README.md

 Application was built on three core microservices.
 All are independently deployable applications organized around specific business areas.

-#### Account service
+##Account service
 Contains general user account logic and validation: items, savings and account settings.
 Below picture shows operations list accomplished by account-service.
 You can reach swagger UI of account service by clicking link http://localhost:5555/swagger-ui.html after running account-service.
+For storing accounts, h2 in-memory db is used.
+While application is starting, it creates demo account on memory by using data.sql file under resources folder.

 ![](account-swagger.png)

-#### Rate service
+##Rate service
 Rate service is responsible for getting current exchange rates.
 You can reach swagger UI of rate service by clicking link http://localhost:4444/swagger-ui.html after running rate-service.

 ![](rate-swagger.png)

-#### Transaction service
+## Transaction service
 Transaction service is responsible for creating transaction according to user inputs.
 You can reach swagger UI of rate service by clicking link http://localhost:7777/swagger-ui.html after running transaction-service.

 ![](transaction-swagger.png)

+## Config Server
+In this project, I used spring cloud config dependency for creating config server.
+I use native profile, which simply loads config files from the local classpath.
+You can see shared directory in Config service resources.
+Now, when rate-service requests its configuration, Config service responses with common-config/rate-service.properties.

 ## Installation